2025–26 All-Ireland Junior Club Football Championship

-The 2025–26 All-Ireland Junior Club Football Championship is the 24th staging of the All-Ireland Junior Club Football Championship since its establishment by the Gaelic Athletic Association for the 2001–02 season.
-The championship is scheduled to run from October 2025 to January 2026.
+The 2025–26 All-Ireland Junior Club Football Championship was the 24th staging of the All-Ireland Junior Club Football Championship since its establishment by the Gaelic Athletic Association for the 2001–02 season.
+The championship ran from October 2025 to 11 January 2026.

+The All-Ireland final was played at Croke Park in Dublin on 11 January 2026, between Ballymacelligott of Kerry and Clogher Éire Óg of Tyrone, in what was a first championship meeting between the teams.
+Ballymacelligott won the match by 1–16 to 0–13 and became the 12th team from Kerry to win the title.

+Clogher Éire Óg's Ciarán Bogue was the championship's top scorer with 7-24.

 Connacht Junior Club Football Championship

 The draw for the Connacht Club Championship took place on 18 December 2024.

 Leinster Junior Club Football Championship

 Details about the Leinster Club Championship draw.

 Munster Junior Club Football Championship

 The draw for the Munster Club Championship took place on 31 July 2025.

 Ulster Junior Club Football Championship

 Details about the Ulster Club Championship draw.